jpc20/rails_engine/README.md

 ```

 ### Testing
 Rspec was used to test all of the endpoints.
-The front end of the application that has a spec harness which also tests all of the endpoints and is responsible for displaying the data can be found at [Rails Driver](https://github.com/jpc20/rails_driver)
+The front-end of the application that has a spec-harness which also tests all of the endpoints and is responsible for displaying the data can be found at [Rails Driver](https://github.com/jpc20/rails_driver)

 ### Schema
 ![Schema](https://i.imgur.com/MKFfiGG.png)